bihor/fp_masterquiz/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-An extension that offers Quiz, Tests and Polls (maybe - not yet).
+An extension that offers Quiz, Tests and Polls.
+You can configure, which results should be shown.
+An evaluation is possible too.
 Currently it is only an beta release.
 Please give me feedback.

 Avaiable languages: english and german.